The Irregular at Magic High School: Light novels

 The light novels have been well received.
-They were ranked seventh in Sugoi Japan 2015 polls and since 2011, was one of the top selling light novel series in Japan.
-In 2014, 5.3 million copies of the light novel were sold.
+They were ranked seventh in Sugoi Japan 2015 polls and have been one of the top selling light novel series in Japan.
+By 2014, 5.3 million copies of the light novel had been sold.
 In addition, its manga and anime adaptations also appeared on top selling charts.
-In 2017, the light novel series sold 7.7 million copies.
-Till 2020, the series has sold more than 20 million copies.
+In 2017, 7.7 million copies had been sold.
+By 2020, the series had sold more than 20 million copies.
 By December 2021, sale numbers exceeded 22 million copies.